joezuntz/cosmosis-doc/reference/standard_library/load_nz_fits.rst

      - If you use a file from a particular survey you should cite that survey

-"This module is designed to work with the number density part of the FITS files described in: http://github.com/joezuntz/2point/
+This module is designed to work with the number density part of the FITS files described in: http://github.com/joezuntz/2point/